ervandew/eclim/doc/content/vim/java/debug.rst

 Suspend
 --------
+There are 2 ways to suspend execution.

-To suspend execution of a thread, you can use **:JavaDebugThreadSuspend** command.
+- To suspend execution of a single thread, jump to the Debug Threads split window, place cursor on desired thread, and run **:JavaDebugThreadSuspend** command.

-Right now, it suspends a random thread.
-We will soon expose functionality to suspend a specific thread or threads.
+- To suspend the entire debugging session (all threads), run **:JavaDebugThreadSuspendAll** from any window.

 .. code-block:: vim

   :JavaDebugThreadSuspend
+  :JavaDebugThreadSuspendAll

 .. _\:JavaDebugResume:

 Resume
 ------
-To resume execution of a thread, you can use **:JavaDebugThreadResume** command.
-Right now, it resumes a random suspended thread.
-We will soon expose functionality to resume a specific thread or threads.
+There are 2 ways to resume execution.

+- To resume execution of a single thread, jump to the Debug Threads split window, place cursor on desired thread, and run **:JavaDebugThreadResume** command.
+For convenience, this command is allowed from any window.
+If it detects that the cursor is not in the Debug Threads window, it will try to suspend the last thread that the user was stepping through.

+- To resume the entire debugging session (all threads), run **:JavaDebugThreadResumeAll** from any window.

 .. code-block:: vim

-  :JavaDebugThreadSuspend
+  :JavaDebugThreadResume
+  :JavaDebugThreadResumeAll

 .. _eclim-user: http://groups.google.com/group/eclim-user